 Vienna Sightseeing.
-Vienna has an unwieldy amount of landmarks.
-Many embrace various football fields in size.
-The whole of the city centre is a UNESCO World Heritage site.
+Actually, even the core Vienna points of interest can be overwhelming.
+On top, a few of them embrace various football fields in size.
+For example, the whole historic centre is a UNESCO World Heritage site.
 Use this page to get an overview of must-sees and my own discoveries.
 Click on the headlines to kick start your travel preparations.

 Vienna City Centre

 Vienna Sightseeing.
 You will likely explore Vienna’s City Centre first.
 I could roam it endlessly.
 You may have to stick to a time budget to discover the best sights, though.
 Very simply, there are four smart routes that will cover 90 per cent of sightseeing in the ‘Innenstadt’ (Wien’s centre).
 I am outlining them in detail in Vienna City Centre, including a tour route map.

 Vienna Sightseeing.
 Ringstrasse lines up dozens of elegant state buildings, museums, luxury hotels and national institutions, such as the State Opera with its opera ball, the Parliament, City Hall, and the University of Vienna.

 The boulevard girds the old town, and is a great starting point for sightseeing.
 Take the tram, the bike or walk at least part of it.

 Access a guide and map of Ringstrasse Vienna.

 Vienna Sightseeing.
 Certainly Schloss Schönbrunn is among the top Vienna points of interest.
 It was the Imperial summer residence of the Habsburgs, who ruled Central Europe for more than six centuries.